You are using an outdated browser. Please upgrade your browser to improve your experience

 Thailand appears to be one of the most liberal countries in the region when it comes to social attitudes towards LGBTQ+ people.
 According to a national survey by the UNDP from 2019, most of the population has ‘generally positive attitudes’ towards LGBTQ+ people, with 77% supporting equal rights and access to services.
 This seems to reflect a growing acceptance in recent years; a similar survey by the ILO noted already in 2014 that social attitudes toward ‘diverse sexual orientations and gender identities have become more tolerant than in the past’.

 Sexual harassment and physical violence against LGBTQ+ persons in Thailand do not appear to occur commonly.
 Most respondents in the UNDP survey classified both types of incidents as ‘rare’ in settings such as work and school.
 This is in line with comments by our contact in Bangkok, who described violence against LGBTQ+ people as ‘extremely rare’.
 Still, we suspect that some incidents go unreported.
-They also told us that people generally tolerate public displays of affections by LGBTQ+ couples, although they noted that such practice is often frowned upon across Thai society regardless of sexual orientation.
+They also told us that people generally tolerate public displays of affection by LGBTQ+ couples, although they noted that such practice is often frowned upon across Thai society regardless of sexual orientation.

 That said, there still seems to be some social stigma around LGBTQ+ groups in rural parts of Thailand.
 Based on our recent conversations with contacts in the country, Bangkok is widely perceived as being more liberal than the countryside.
 But based on both UNDP and the ILO surveys, discrimination in rural parts of Thailand usually takes the form of LGBTQ+ persons struggling to find work or family members being less supportive towards LGBTQ+ issues, rather than a high risk of physical assault.